Noroff-FEU-Assignments/project-exam-2-SanderOlsen98/posten-website/README.md

+# Posten Terminal Dashboard

+This is a project I created for Posten with the aim of making the morning meetings shorter and faster, as well as haveing a better overview of who needs help during that day and what parcels they have left behind.
+This website will also be easier for the drivers to keep up to date if there are any news.

-# Getting Started with This Project
+## Getting Started with This Project

 ## Available Scripts